 Conclusion

 Now that you're equipped with this knowledge, take action!
-Review your app permissions, adjust battery optimization settings, and uninstall unused apps.
+Even so, review your app permissions, adjust battery optimization settings, and uninstall unused apps.
 Share this article with your friends and family to help them optimize their Android devices as well.
 What are your experiences with managing background apps?
 Share your thoughts and tips in the comments below!